osg-htc/osg-htc.github.io/_events/OSG-School-2024.md

 **Could you tranform your research with vast amounts of computing?**

-Applications are now open and are due by Monday, 1 April 2024.
+Applications for the OSG School are now open!

 The OSG School provides researchers the opportunity to learn how to use high-throughput computing (HTC) systems to run large-scale computing applications at their campus or using the national-scale [Open Science Pool](https://osg-htc.org/services/open_scienc_Pool.html) – to run large-scale computing applications that are at the heart of today's cutting-edge science.